hotchemi/hotchemi.github.io/content/post/meeting-etiquette.md

 ### Follow-up

 To track the action items constructed in a previous meeting, don't forget to check them periodically.
-In my understanding, a meeting is to achieve either of making a decision or come up with a next actionable step.
+In my understanding, a meeting is to achieve either of making a decision or coming up with next actionable steps.
 If you can't make it, there might be something wrong.

 To summarise, there are only a few points you should keep in mind.